Coresignal logo

 Just as with traditional sales, key performance indicators (KPIs) provide a way to measure the success of your account-based selling strategy.
 The following key metrics should be tracked to analyze performance.

-• Customer acquisition cost (CAC).
-This metric measures the average cost of acquiring the customer in a particular period of time.
-Naturally, CAC is higher with account-based selling as targeting high-value accounts requires more resources.
+• Customer acquisition cost (CAC) measures the average cost of acquiring a customer over a particular period of time.
+Naturally, CAC is higher with account-based selling, as targeting high-value accounts requires more resources.

 • Average sales cycle (ASC).
 It will also usually take longer to sell to high-value target accounts.